14 Healthy Low Histamine Meal Ideas for Mast Cell Activation Syndrome and Histamine Intolerance + Dessert Options! (Also Low Lectin, Low Oxalate)

 Macadamia Nut Butter Fudge – this gets a fudge like texture when you freeze it.
 It is very decadent!

-Easy Low Histamine Blender Blueberry Muffins – many people think of muffins as a breakfast food.
+Low Histamine Blueberry Cassava Flour Muffins – many people think of muffins as a breakfast food.
 But too many carbs at breakfast can make you tired and hungrier though the day.
 It is better to have carbs at night, which can help sleep.
 These are really good.

 Low Histamine Scones – I listed these under breakfast.
 They make a great dessert too.
 You can top them with frozen cherries – either cold or warmed into a sauce.
 If you top with the whipped coconut cream, they will really be quite the dessert.